Terms of Business

 Loanitt Limited trading as Loanitt is a member of Brokers Ireland.

-Our principal business is to provide people with financial services including advice and arrangement of mortgages and life insurances.
+Our principal business is to provide people with financial services including advice and arrangement of mortgages and life insurances, along with general insurance.
 A full list of insurers, product producers and lending agencies with which we deal is available on request.

 Fair and Personal Analysis